Adecoagro S.A. research snapshot

 Moat

 The moat comes from large-scale, low-cost land ownership in prime South American growing regions, vertically integrated sugar-ethanol infrastructure that is among the most efficient in Brazil, proprietary seed genetics, water rights, and a recognized dairy brand in Argentina.
+The July 2026 agreement to acquire the Caarapo mill extends the sugar-ethanol cluster in Mato Grosso do Sul.
 The moat is tied to land and infrastructure that cannot be easily replicated.

 Munger risk inversion

-The thesis fails if commodity prices enter a prolonged downturn, the Argentine peso or Brazilian real depreciates sharply, a major drought or flood destroys crops, the high debt load becomes unmanageable at higher interest rates, or Tether ownership creates governance problems, related-party transactions, or a strategic direction that destroys shareholder value.
+The thesis fails if commodity prices enter a prolonged downturn, the Argentine peso or Brazilian real depreciates sharply, a major drought or flood destroys crops, the roughly $2.2 billion debt load becomes unmanageable with interest coverage near 0.90x, or Tether ownership creates governance problems, related-party transactions, or a strategic direction that destroys shareholder value.

 Management